STEM Opportunities and Events :

 3rd place - Quantum Wolfhack from West High School ($500 prize)

-Save the date of March 17, 2018 for the 3rd Annual H2O Hackathon
+Registration is open for the March 17, 2018, 3rd Annual H2O Hackathon